maxBRT/maxBRT/README.md

 - 👋 Hi, I’m @maxBRT
-- 👀 I’m interested in programming, open-source projects, web development and cli tools that help create a compeling workflow for devolopers.
+- 👀 I’m interested in programming, open-source projects, web development and tools that help create a compeling workflow for devolopers.
 - 🌱 I’m currently learning advanced concepts in Go.
 - 💞️ I’m looking to collaborate on Go-based projects and tools that simplify everyday tasks.